AppliedAcousticsChalmers/ReTiSAR/README.md

   * Employ an _arbitrary (artificial or individual) dataset_ by providing a relative / absolute path!
   * The length of the employed HRIR dataset constrains the minimum usable rendering block size!
   * Mismatched IRs with a sampling frequency different to the source material will be resampled!
-* Run with specific headphone equalization / compensation filters (arbitrary filter length).
-The compensation filter should match the utilized individual headphone (model)!
-In the best case scenario, the filter was also gathered on the identical utilized HRIR (artificial or individual head)!<br/>
+* Run with a specific headphone equalization / compensation filters (arbitrary filter length).
+The compensation filter should match the used headphone model or even the individual headphone.
+In the best case scenario, the filter was also gathered on the identical utilized HRIR (artificial or individual head).<br/>
   * No individual headphone compensation:<br/>
   `python -m ReTiSAR -hp=NONE` __[default]__
   * _Beyerdynamic DT990_ headphone on _Neumann KU100_ artificial head from [[8]](#references):<br/>